GEMINI-Breeding/SOGM_soil_spectra_simulation/README.md

 Additionally, the SOGM is packaged with the PROSAIL model, which combines the PROSPECT-5, D, and 4SAIL models.

-Citation: Lei, T., and Bailey, B.N., Soil Optical Generative Model for 3D Plant and Radiative Transfer Modelling.
-American Geophysical Union Fall Meeting (2023).
+Citation: Lei, T., and Bailey, B.N., (2023).
+Soil Optical Generative Model for 3D Plant and Radiative Transfer Modelling.
+American Geophysical Union Fall Meeting.
 San Fransico, California.